-cattle and horses, and the newly-remodeled facility on the main campus provides a modern setting for experience with dogs, cats, rodents, reptiles and birds.
+cattle and horses, and the newly-remodeled facility on the main campus provides a modern setting for experience with dogs, cats, rodents, reptiles, and birds.
 Basic restraint and handling is also taught on sheep, chickens, and rabbits.

 All students are required to adhere to the policies and procedures set forth in the Vermont Tech Veterinary Technology Student Handbook.
-These policies include safety issues related to pregnancy and immunizations.
+These policies include safety issues related to pregnancy, immunizations, and substance abuse.
 The college strongly recommends that Vet Tech students receive human prophylactic rabies vaccine, which is available through the college (at the students' expense) in the fall semester.
-An information session on specific policies and procedures is conducted early in the fall, or please contact the Vet Tech Program Director for additional details.